AbdulMajeeth46/Pythron/README.md

-# Pythron
-Welcome to my Python learning archive, where I document every step of my journey—from the simplest "Hello, World!" to complex, real-world applications.
-This repo is my personal coding dojo, a place where I sharpen my skills and track my evolution as a programmer.
+# 🐍 Python Learning Repository

+This repository is where I track my Python learning journey, starting from the absolute basics.
+As I learn and practice, I'll add new programs here to document my progress.

+##  Why This Repo?
+- To keep track of my Python progress.
+- To have a reference for everything I’ve learned.
+- To improve by practicing regularly.

+This repo will grow as I learn more.
+Stay tuned!